lliurex/lliuwin/README.md

 Forked from wubiefi.

 LliuWin is the Windows LliureX Installer.
-LliuWin installs LliureX inside a file within a windows partition, and thus it does not require CD burning or dedicated partitions, yet the installation is a dual boot setup identical to a normal installation.
+LliuWin installs LliureX inside a file within a windows partition.
+It does not require CD burning or dedicated partitions, the installation is a dual boot setup identical to a normal installation.

 For generating the system image simply run *./generate_lliuwin_img.sh process [release]*